LanguageRefer: Spatial-Language Model for 3D Visual Grounding: Introduction

 \section{Introduction}

-For a robot to communicate seamlessly with humans to perform meaningful tasks in indoor environments, it should understand the natural language utterances and ground it to the elements in the real world.
-Recently, several advancements have been made to combine language with visual elements resulting methods for tasks such as visual question and answering (VQA) involving spatio-temporal reasoning tasks~\cite{johnson2017clevr, CLEVRER2020ICLR, girdhar2020cater}, embodied QA~\cite{das2018embodied}, and pre-training for visual recognition tasks with language descriptions~\cite{radford2021learning}.
-Embodied agents are able to follow visually grounded language instructions to perform embodied tasks~\cite{Shridhar2020ALFREDAB, ai2thor}.
-To enable a real robot to perform these intelligent tasks, it is critical to use 3D representation from raw sensor data.
-ReferIt3D~\cite{achlioptas2020referit_3d} proposes a benchmarking dataset of language utterances referring to objects in 3D scenes from ScanNet~\cite{dai2017scannet} dataset.
-Our long-term goal is to enable robot to visual navigate in an indoor environment based on referential instructions.
-In this paper we take a step towards it by exploiting the ReferIt3D dataset to learn a model that can identify the 3D object referred in a language utterance.
+For robots to communicate seamlessly with humans to perform meaningful tasks in indoor environments, they must understand natural language utterances and ground them to real-world elements.
+Several recent advances have combined language and visual elements, producing methods for tasks such as visual question and answering (VQA) involving spatio-temporal reasoning tasks~\cite{johnson2017clevr, CLEVRER2020ICLR, girdhar2020cater}, embodied QA~\cite{das2018embodied}, and pre-training for visual recognition tasks with language descriptions~\cite{radford2021learning}.
+Further, embodied agents can follow visually grounded language instructions to perform embodied tasks~\cite{Shridhar2020ALFREDAB, ai2thor}.
+However, for real robots to intelligently perform these tasks, we need 3D representations from raw sensor data; ReferIt3D~\cite{achlioptas2020referit_3d} proposes a benchmarking dataset of language utterances referring to objects in 3D scenes from the ScanNet~\cite{dai2017scannet} dataset.

+Our long-term goal is to enable robots to visually navigate indoor environments based on referential instructions.
+In this paper we take a step towards this goal by leveraging the ReferIt3D dataset to build a model that can identify the 3D object referred to in a language utterance.